tuannamtruong/WeatherService/README.md

 `make dock`

+To build the go app -> dockerize the app -> apply k8s infrastructure

+`make install`

+### To run the app
+>As go application in host system

+`make run`

+>With Docker

-To build the go app -> dockerize the app -> run the app as console application, which get weather information for Karlsruhe then stop
+run the app as console application, which get weather information for Karlsruhe then stop

 `make dock MODE=CON`

-To build the go app -> dockerize the app -> run the app as API server
+run the app as API server

 `make dockrun`

-To build the go app -> dockerize the app -> run the app as API server + redis
+run the app as API server + cache (docker compose on port 8085)

 `make buildup`

+>With K8s

+To apply infrastructure and port forward locally on port 8080

+`make kpf`

+### To clean up

+Remove docker image of the app
+Remove all k8s applied

+`make cleanup`

+## While the app is running

 Simple API Call in CLI for Karlsruhe.